 Setting Description CD ROM Allows virtual media sessions to the first detected CD-ROM or DVD drive.
 Enable this checkbox to establish a virtual media CD-ROM or DVD connection to a target device.
-Disable to end a virtual media CD-ROM or DVD connection to a target device.
 Mass Storage Allows virtual media sessions to the first detected mass storage drive.
 Enable this checkbox to establish a virtual media mass storage connection to a target device.
-Disable to end a virtual media mass storage connection to a target device.
-Reserved Ensures that a virtual media connection can only be accessed with your username and that no other user can create a KVM connectio to that target device.
+Reserved Ensures that a virtual media connection can only be accessed with your username and that no other user can create a KVM connection to that target device.